 - Contact with the Squealer: Squealers are metal tabs designed to lightly contact the rotor and create a noise that warns you the pads are wearing down.
 If your pads are nearing the end of their life, it’s possible this is the noise you’re hearing.

 - Parking Brake Shoes Stuck: Your parking brake is located in the rear of the car.
-In a disc brake setup, there are shoes located inside the inner drum built into the rotor.
-If the shoes are stuck, it’s possible that the sound you’re hearing is them contacting metal while you’re driving.
+In a disc brake setup, there are shoes situated inside the inner drum built into the rotor.
+If the shoes are stuck, the sound you’re hearing may be them contacting metal while you’re driving.

 - Wheel Bearing Failure: If the noise you’re hearing is a “howl” and it’s constant, the first thing to suspect would be one of the wheel bearings (whichever side is the loudest while you’re driving).

 - Pads Settling into Place: If the sound you’re hearing is more of a “pop” or a loud click, it might be nothing more than your brake pads being slightly worn and settling into place when you push the brake pedal.

 - Normal Pad Vibration: If you only hear the noise when you’re backing up, it may be just a normal vibration caused by the pad’s friction material lightly contacting the rotor’s surface.
 This is called “resonant frequency”, and can occur with both disc and drum brakes.

 What to expect:

 A top-rated mobile mechanic will come to your home or office and will inspect your rear brakes.
 This inspection will include the drums and shoes or the rotors and calipers.
 It should also include the brake lines and other components.
 The mechanic will then provide a detailed inspection report that includes the scope and cost of the necessary repairs.